-Why do I need a dental crown or veneer?
+Why do I need a dental veneer or crown?

 What is a restoration?

 This is a procedure that brings a tooth back to its original state, or better.
-The dentist first prepares the work site by cutting away the damaged or decayed parts.
-Then he or she places material to cover over the exposed dentine and pulp.
+The dentist first prepares the work site by cutting away the damaged or decayed chipped tooth.
+Then he or she places material to cover over the exposed dentin and pulp.
 In smaller areas, this can be fixed with a filling.
 However, when the defect is larger, or for aesthetic reasons, either a veneer or a crown may be used.

 What are dental veneers?

-These are thin shells that are adhered to the tooth.
-Mostly done on the front surface for cosmetic reasons, they are effective when the dentine and pulp are not exposed.
-Veneers are custom made to suit the shape, size, and colour (shade) of your jaw.
-The cosmetic dentists at our clinic are interested in less reduction of your original tooth structure because the restoration is more successful.
+These are thin shells or laminate layers that are adhered to the tooth.
+Mostly done on the front surface for cosmetic reasons, they are effective when the dentin and pulp are not exposed.
+Veneers are custom-made to suit the shape, size, and colour (shade) of your natural neighbouring teeth.

 How do you choose the right dentist?

 Indications of a good professional include one that will explain to you what your condition is and what treatment options you have.
 This includes all the pros and cons of picking each procedure, as well as long-term considerations.
-When you are settling for a permanent, long-lasting treatment like these two are, you need to be assured that the specialist is capable of delivering an outcome that you will be satisfied with in the long run.
+When you are settling for a permanent, long-lasting treatment, you need to be assured that the dentist is capable of delivering an outcome that you will be satisfied with in the long run.

-What is involved in a visit to the dentist for dental veneers?
+What is involved in a visit to the dentist for dental veneers and crowns?

 To answer this question, the typical traditional dentist’s workflow must be explained.
-For dental crowns, they first prepare your tooth to create the space it takes to fit in.
-They then make a hold or impression of your prepared tooth and send it to the traditional laboratory to mould.
+For cosmetic dental procedures and crowns, they first prepare your tooth to create the space it takes to fit in.
+They then make a mould or impression of your prepared tooth and send it to the traditional laboratory.
 Next up, they place or restore a temporary preparation on your tooth, and this marks the end of the first appointment.

 Alternatively, you can narrow down your appointments to one if the products are made by a CEREC trained specialist.
 Instead of placing a traditional temporary crown or veneer, they can design your tooth immediately after the preparation work is done.